donev-stan/Intro-To-ReactJS/github-cards-app/README.md

 I have used class components in this small application.

-You type a GitHub profile name and a card with it's name, image and bio is displayed.
+You type a GitHub profile name and a card with the profile name, image and bio is displayed.